401-project-SGON/Code-Academy-Style-App/README.md

   })
 }
 ```
-read all question's then we will got this from database
+Read will return all questions from the database

-data of all question ...

 ### Delete :-
-In this route we will take an id for route parameter to delete spasific record,after that it will return item deleted message.
+In this route we take an id as a .route parameter to delete a specific record.
+After that it will return a message that the item is deleted.

 ```javascript
 function deleteOne(req,res,next){